 Having two ears has many advantages over having one ear.
 Although verbal communication is generally not hampered much by using just one ear, accurate sound localisation relies heavily on using two ears.
-Sound localisation occurs based on a comparison between difference in sound that reaches both ears.
+Sound localisation is the ability to accurately tell from which direction a sound is coming.

-The figure above illustrates that sound from a source (narrator) takes longer to reach the right ear of the listener than it takes to reach the left ear.
-Besides, in order to reach the right ear of the listener, sound has to travel around (through) the head of the listener causing the signal to reduce in level.
-The difference in time and level provide information on the location of the source.
-These differences are interpreted by the brains and translated into a given location.
-In addition, the pinna provides valuable information whether the source is located frontal or dorsal and on the position above or underneath the head.
+The figure above illustrates that sound from a talker (S) takes longer to reach the left ear of the listener (L) than it takes to reach the right ear.
+As well as this slight time difference, in order to reach the right ear of the listener the sound has to travel around (and through) the head of the listener - causing the sound to be quieter in the right ear.